the-red-feather/thesis/P1/thesis-context-definition.md

 _"How to create a web-geo-VPL which is both `effective` and `ergonomic`?"_

+_"Can client-side geoprocessing using WebAssembly and a visual programming language make geoprocessing more `findable`, `accessible`, `interoperable`, and `reusable`?"_

 ## sub questions

 > JF: most of these are design decision questions.
 Don't know if that is a good or bad thing